elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Upgrade Velero helm chart to `v2.31.8`, which also upgrades Velero to `v1.9.2`.
 - Update the provider plugins to a supported version for the new Velero release
 - Added support for anchors and aliases in override configs, not tested with merge aliases/tags
+- Changed the default limit for diskLimit alert, from 66 to 75

 ### Fixed